thetensor-space/OpenDleto/README.md

 ### Strata

-A tensor supported on a surface.
+A tensor supported on a surface:
 ![](docs/images/colossus-X-orig.png)

-A random change of basis to the above tensor.
+A random change of basis to the above tensor:
 ![](docs/images/colossus-X-random.png)

-The result of reconstruction
+The result of reconstruction:
 ![](docs/images/colossus-X-recon.png)
 ---